by Matt Slick

 According to Jehovah's Witness theology, some Witnesses will be raised to "immortal life" and others to "everlasting life."
 Immortal life is only for the 144,000 that go to be with the Lord in heaven.
 They do not have resurrected bodies but have "spirit bodies."
 Everlasting life is for those on Paradise earth and consists of a resurrected body that must be maintained through eating, sleeping, etc.

-As we see in the quote above, according to the Watchtower, the life that Jesus was speaking of was "everlasting life"; that is, life in heaven for the 144,000.
+As we see in the quote above, according to the Watchtower, the life that Jesus was speaking of was "immortal life"; that is, life in heaven for the 144,000.
 Therefore, the Witnesses teach that the communion supper is instituted only for the 144,000 Jews and not for all Witnesses.

 Since Jesus bought the church with His blood (Acts 20:28) and His blood is the blood of the covenant for the church (1 Cor.
 11:25), then communion is supposed to be for all Christians and not just 144,000 elite Jehovah's Witnesses.